 Honu Byron: Overview

-When minimalist design and maximalist construction meet, you get a Honu paddleboard.
+When minimalist design and maximalist construction m `eet, you get a Honu paddleboard.
 The Byron is their flagship all-around iSUP that has quickly become one of my favorites.
-Its advanced construction, well-balanced shape, and on-water performance come in a high-quality, light-weight package at a very reasonable price point.
+Its advanced construction, well-balanced shape, and on-water performance come in a high-quality, light-weight package that lets you customize your accessories so you aren’t paying for items you don’t need or want.

 — Honu Byron Summary Ratings and Review —